-"The biggest mistake people make when they start running, jogging, or some other exercise program is just reaching into the closet and pulling out an old pair of sneakers," says Tracie Rodgers, PhD, spokeswoman for the American Council on Exercise.
+"The biggest mistake people make when they start running, jogging, or some other exercise program is just reaching into the closet and pulling out an old pair of sneakers," says Tracie Rogers, PhD, a consultant for the American Council on Exercise.
 An old pair of shoes may no longer have the support you need.
 And even more problematic, that pair of shoes might be inappropriate for the activity you choose.

 2. Choosing the Right Shoe -- for the Wrong Workout

-A shoe made for running is very different in a number of ways from a shoe made for basketball or tennis.
+A shoe made for running is very different from a shoe made for basketball or tennis.

-Joe Puleo, the author of Running Anatomy, says, "Running shoes have no lateral stability built into them because you don’t move your feet laterally when you run.
+"Running shoes have no lateral stability built into them because you don’t move your feet laterally when you run.
 You’re only going forward.
-A running shoe is built to give you support and stability as you move your foot through the running gait cycle."
+A running shoe is built to give you support and stability as you move your foot through the running gait cycle," says Joe Puleo, the author of Running Anatomy.

-Catherine Cheung, DPM, a podiatrist and foot surgeon with the Post Street Surgery Center in San Francisco, says runners land more on their forefoot while walkers have a heavier heel strike.
-"So for running," she says, "you want a shoe that has more cushioning on the forefoot, while walking shoes should have stiffer rubber to support the heel."
+Runners land more on their forefoot, while walkers have a heavier heel strike, says Catherine Cheung, a foot surgeon with the Post Street Surgery Center in San Francisco.
+"So for running, you want a shoe that has more cushioning on the forefoot, while walking shoes should have stiffer rubber to support the heel."

 Can’t you just get a good cross-trainer and use it for everything?
 Maybe, maybe not.